United States Freight Brokerage Market Size and Share

 United States Freight Brokerage Market Analysis by Mordor Intelligence

-The United States freight brokerage market is valued at USD 19.68 billion in 2025 and is set to reach USD 28.17 billion by 2030, registering a 7.44% CAGR through the forecast period.
+The United States Freight Brokerage Market size is estimated at USD 19.68 billion in 2025, and is expected to reach USD 28.17 billion by 2030, at a CAGR of 7.44% during the forecast period (2025-2030).
 Growth momentum is supported by the rapid uptake of digital freight platforms, sustained e-commerce demand, and continued federal investment in infrastructure.
 Tech-enabled brokers are scaling automation to compress transaction time, while traditional intermediaries look to mergers for scale advantages.
 Driver shortages and heightened spot-market reliance continue to favor intermediaries that maintain deep carrier networks and real-time pricing engines.
 At the same time, asset-based carriers are bolting on brokerage desks to protect margins, forcing pure-play brokers to differentiate through specialized compliance, temperature-controlled capacity, or managed-transport contracts.
 The convergence of predictive analytics, electronic logging data, and venture funding is expected to widen the performance gap between digitally mature and lagging firms, thereby reshaping competitive hierarchies across the United States freight brokerage market.

 Key Report Takeaways